 SODIUM HYALURONATE TO HYDRATE SKIN

 Sodium Hyaluronate is a form of Hyaluronic Acid, a moisture magnet on steroids.
 Hyaluronic Acid attracts moisture into the skin and binds it there.
 It’s so powerful, it can hold up to 1000 times its weight in water!
 All that extra moisture plumps up your skin, makes it softer and gives it a dewy glow.

 Related: Skinceuticals CE Ferulic VS Timeless 20% Vitamin C Serum: Which One Is Better?

 Struggling to put together a skincare routine that minimises wrinkles, prevents premature aging, and gives your complexion a youthful glow?
 Download your FREE “Best Anti-Aging Skincare Routine” to get started (it features product recommendations + right application order):

-The scent isn’t the best.
-Timeless didn’t add any fragrance, so what you’re smelling is the ingredients.
+But, fragrance-free products have their own scent, too.
+The serum takes its smell from its ingredients.
 Let’s just say Ferulic acid doesn’t exactly smell of roses!
 But if you can get past that, the results are worth it.

 How To Use It

 I recommend you use Vitamin C serums (and this is no exception) in the morning under sunscreen to boost its effectiveness.
 All I do is cleanse, apply Vitamin C, and layer sunscreen on top.
 If you want to use moisturiser, apply it in between Vitamin C serum and sunscreen.
 Keep in mind that every layer of skincare product you use makes sunscreen application trickier, so use only what you absolutely must in the morning.